Chapter 4 Transparency in publishing

 In order to change this culture to a more transparent selection of scientific studies for publishing, we need journals to sign up to be transparent.
 Sadly, when most journals are approached, the editors either ignore the email or make an excuse about why it is not possible (Mellor et al., 2019).
 Of course, some journals have adopted the road to transparency, and we should be encouraged by the fact that they still exist, and that we could build on these initial front runners.
 In addition, there are a growing number of excellent frameworks that are pointing the way forwards (e.g. Macleod et al., 2021).
 This is a cultural change that we can expect will take time (Figure 1.3).

 Taking out the profiteering from publishers will take a more concerted approach, especially now that they are attempting to capture our entire work-flow (Brembs et al., 2021).
 But the reality is that we have only ourselves to blame.
-The publishers are able to prey on us, as biological scientists, because we are used to getting all of the “frills” associated with their publishing model.
+Biological scientists do not challenge the publishing model because we are used to getting all of the ‘frills’ associated with it.
 This includes the designer layout, custom websites, editorial management systems and now increasingly the use of free tools like Mendeley, Overleaf, Peerwith and Authorea.
 Indeed, these and other tools can be used as spyware to capture data from individual academics and sell it (see Brembs et al., 2021).
-Avoid using any publisher owned software or repository, and use only Open Source Tools (Kramer & Bosman, 2016).
+Instead I suggest using not-for-profit repositories and Open Source Tools (Kramer & Bosman, 2016).
+An excellent way to learn and implement the use of these tools is to form a Open Science Community (Armeni et al., 2021) in your institution.
+There you can learn more from your peers about which tools are best used in your area and with your institutional resources, and help spread the word of the need to move toward Open Science among your colleagues.

-The reality is that we really don’t need any of these frills or tools.
-An entire work-flow using Open Source Tools is available, and it is up to us to make this convenient for our own use, and not fall into the publishers plan to capture academia.
-If we cared more about our science and less about the prestige that publishers have worked so hard to con us into thinking that their products have higher value, we’d all be better off.
+The reality is that we really don’t need any of the frills or tools that publishers offer.
+An entire work-flow using Open Source Tools is available, and it is up to us to make this convenient for our own use.
+If we cared more about our science and less about so-called prestige, we’d all be better off.
 Mathematicians and physicists are way ahead of us.
-It’s up to us to change our culture in order to embrace openness and transparency.
+Given that they’ve shown the way, it’s simply up to us to embrace openness and transparency.